Generic Name: ferumoxytol

-The following serious adverse reactions have been reported from the post-marketing spontaneous reports with Feraheme: life-threatening anaphylactic-type reactions, cardiac/cardiorespiratory arrest, clinically significant hypotension, syncope, unresponsiveness, loss of consciousness, tachycardia/rhythm abnormalities, angioedema, ischemic myocardial events, congestive heart failure, pulse absent, and cyanosis.
-These adverse reactions have occurred up to 30 minutes after the administration of Feraheme injection.
+The following serious adverse reactions have been reported from the post-marketing experience with Feraheme: fatal, life-threatening, and serious anaphylactic-type reactions, cardiac/cardiorespiratory arrest, clinically significant hypotension, syncope, unresponsiveness, loss of consciousness, tachycardia/rhythm abnormalities, angioedema, ischemic myocardial events, congestive heart failure, pulse absent, and cyanosis.
+These adverse reactions have usually occurred within 30 minutes after the administration of Feraheme.
 Reactions have occurred following the first dose or subsequent doses of Feraheme.

 Drug-drug interaction studies with Feraheme were not conducted.
 Feraheme may reduce the absorption of concomitantly administered oral iron preparations.